When the Court Steps In

 If the court determines that a beneficiary's interest is not represented under this chapter or that the otherwise available representation might be inadequate, the court may appoint a representative to receive notice, give consent and otherwise represent, bind and act on behalf of a minor, incapacitated person, unborn child or person whose identity or location is unknown.

-A.R.S. § 14-10302(A)The court has broad discretion here.
-It can appoint a single representative for multiple people or interests, which keeps the process manageable when several beneficiaries need protection at the same time.
+A.R.S. § 14-10302(A)The court has broad flexibility here.
+It can appoint one representative for several people or interests at once.
+This keeps the process manageable when multiple beneficiaries need protection.

 Scope and Decision-Making Standards